- #1 trusted US gambling site.

-While there's still a lot of competition in the US online gambling market, the amount of high-quality operations is surprisingly low.
-For example, the luxury of being able to cashout your winnings is, as scary as it sounds, unavailable at most sites, and there's only a short list of safe US gambling sites.
-We rank Bovada as the #1 option for US residents, and here's why:
+While there’s still a lot of competition in the US online gambling market, the amount of high-quality operations is surprisingly low.
+For example, the luxury of being able to cashout your winnings is, as scary as it sounds, unavailable at many sites, and there’s only a short list of reliable sites.
+We rank Bovada as the #1 option for US residents, and here’s why:

 Some people accuse Bovada of “not listening to its players.”
 In most cases, these are the players who complain about anonymous tables, not being able to join waiting lists, etc. All of those decisions were made with recreational players in mind, and since the site is now more enticing to recreational players, educated players should love the current situation even more instead of complaining (there’s a higher percentage of recreational gamblers to play against).

 Bovada’s customer service is also perhaps the most active out of any online poker room in the world at participating in discussions at online poker forums (many of the top internet poker forums now have “Bovada Service” users who are there to answer any questions about the site).
 As incredible as it sounds, customers are sometimes getting answers to questions without even directly contacting them.

 Bovada.lv offers two deposit methods:

 - VISA Credit / Debit / Gift Cards.

 A card deposit is the easiest and fastest of Bovada deposit options.
 You need a Visa credit, debit/check or gift card that’s eligible for online and international purchases.

 It’s worth noting that even if your card fulfills the criteria, the transaction is never certain to go through, which unfortunately is typical for gambling-related transactions in the USA.
 Netspend debit cards have had a high success rate lately, and the cards that you should stay away from are Greendot and Vanilla VISA cards.